qmk/qmk_firmware/keyboards/handwired/ibm_wheelwriter/readme.md

 # ibm_wheelwriter

+Top View of the Keyboard: (https://imgur.com/gallery/4AVq783)

 Got this awesome buckling spring keyboard to work with a PC, it's really the cheapest way to try buckling springs :)

+ATTENTION: I DIDN'T INCLUDE THE RIGHT SHIFT KEY IN THE KEYMAP BECAUSE IT SHARES THE CIRCUIT WITH THE LEFT SHIFT KEY SO YOU CAN'T CUSTOMIZE BOTH INDEPENDENTLY
+I REPEAT, WHATEVER ACTION YOU ASIGN TO THE LEFT SHIFT KEY, THE RIGHT SHIFT KEY WILL DO THE SAME

 * Keyboard Maintainer: [Andres Teare](https://github.com/andresteare)
 * Hardware Supported: Teensy 2.0